jon-hanson/parsecj/README.md

 operators will be parsed into binary functions, and binary operator expressions will be parsed into the evaluated result of the expression.

-The above grammar, then, can be translated into the following Java implementation:
+The above grammar then, can be translated into the following Java implementation:

 ```java
 // Forward declare expr to allow for circular references.